magicbell/mobile-inbox/README.md

 # MagicBell Mobile Inbox

-This repo contains an open source mobile client for the MagicBell API, build in React Native.
+This repo contains an open source mobile client for the MagicBell API, built in React Native.
 You can use it as an example project on how to setup a React Native app that integrates with MagicBell notifications and push notifications via APNs and FCM.

 To explore the full feature set of MagicBell, and to dive deeper into the API please refer to the [documentation](https://www.magicbell.com/docs).